 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 are also called cavities.
 Cavities are caused by bacteria.
-When the bacteria in tooth plaque (sticky film) mix with certain types of carbohydrate, this creates acid.
-The acid breaks down areas of enamel, which covers the outside of a tooth.
+The bacteria mix with carbohydrates from foods and create acids.
+The acids break down areas of enamel, which covers the outside of a tooth.
 This creates a small hole in the tooth called a cavity.

 Seek care immediately if:

 - You have severe pain in your tooth or jaw.

 - You have swelling in your jaw or cheek.

 - Your tooth pain gets worse.